qmk/qmk_firmware/keyboards/viktus/deltablade/keymaps/default/readme.md

-#  The default keymap for the Viktus Deltablade
+#  A default keymap for the Viktus Deltablade that covers all supported layout options